- Google’s organic search algorithm incorporates many different on-page factors.

 What is on-page SEO?

 On-page SEO (or on-site SEO) is the practice of optimizing web pages for specific keywords in order to improve search visibility and traffic.
-It includes making changes to elements like title tags, headings, content and more.
+It involves aligning page-specific elements like title tags, headings, content, and internal links with keywords.

 Technical SEO vs on-page SEO